 Instructions

-- Bring this mixture to a boil.
-Boil over medium-high heat for 15 minutes, skimming off foam.
+- Boil over medium-high heat for 15 minutes, skimming off the foam.
 Remove from heat and let stand for about 5 minutes.

 This was my first time making this green pepper jelly.
 It was delicious.
 Will make it again as gifts for the festive season.